Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-confirm.md

 Please choose which Hypergraph or metagraph you would like to install on this server:<br />
 </MacWindow>

-*You should choose the Hypergraph or metagraph you want to join here, following our example, we are installing a Node to join the mainnet Hypergraph.*
+*You should choose the Hypergraph or metagraph you want to join here, following our example, we are installing a node to join the mainnet Hypergraph.*

 We will choose <kbd>1</kbd> for `mainnet`.